Zikangli/SOM-NCSCM/Chinese SC dataset/samples/readme.txt

 2. The format of sample-trainingdate-300.txt:
 i) The Ordinal Number \t The List of the Segmented Chinese Original Query
-	\t The List of the Corresponding Label Sequence ii) Words in brackets are masked personal information.
+	\t The List of the Corresponding Label Sequence ii) Words in brackets are masked personal information and other sensitive information.